 - Determining Which Objects To Replicate: It is important to replicate only those objects that would otherwise cause synchronization bottlenecks.
-The program recognizes these objects using a construct, the try\acquire construct, that attempts to acquire a lock.
+The program recognizes these objects using a construct, the try_acquire construct, that attempts to acquire a lock.
 The construct returns false if it is unable to immediately acquire the lock (this happens if another thread already holds the lock), and true if it did acquire the lock.
 If a thread is unable to acquire an object's lock, it assumes that the object may cause a synchronization bottleneck.
 It obtains a local replica of the object and performs the update locally on the replica.
-The replication policy therefore adapts to the dynamic characteristics of each program execution the program uses the try\acquire construct to dynamically detect and replicate only those objects that would otherwise cause synchronization bottlenecks. - Limiting Memory Consumption: If a program replicates objects without limit, it may consume an unacceptable amount of memory.
+The replication policy therefore adapts to the dynamic characteristics of each program execution the program uses the try_acquire construct to dynamically detect and replicate only those objects that would otherwise cause synchronization bottlenecks. - Limiting Memory Consumption: If a program replicates objects without limit, it may consume an unacceptable amount of memory.
 Our compiler generates code that records the amount of memory devoted to object replicas.
 Before it replicates an object, it checks that the amount of memory consumed by replicas does not exceed a predefined limit.
 If the allocation of a replica would exceed this limit, the code does not allocate the replica and instead forces the operation to wait until it can acquire the lock and execute on the original object.
 For clarity, the example code in Figure 4 eliminates this check. - Retrieving Replicas: Each thread has its own local hash table in which it stores references to its object replicas.
 Each replica is indexed under the reference to the corresponding original object.
-The insert construct inserts a mapping
+The insert construct inserts a mapping from the original object to a replica, and, given a reference to an original object, the lookup construct retrieves the replica. - Initializing Replicas: The updated instance variables in object replicas are initialized to the zero for the operator used to compute the updated value.
+In many cases objects also contain instance variables that are not updated during the course of the parallel computation.
+Because operations that execute

 '''

 class node {

 private:

 lock mutex;

 int value, sum;

 node left, right;

+public:

 void visit(int);

 void parallel_visit(int);

 void replica_visit(int);

 node replicate();

 friend void combine_node_replicas();

+};

 void node::visit(int p) {

 this->parallel_visit(p);

 wait();

 combine_node_replicas();

 void node::parallel_visit(int p) {

 node replica = lookup(this);

 if (replica == NULL) {

 if (mutex.try_acquire()) {

 sum = sum + p;

 mutex.release();

 if (left != NULL)

 spawn(left->parallel_visit(value));

 if (right != NULL)

 spawn(right->parallel_visit(value));

 return;

 else {

+ł

 replica = this->replicate();

+}

+}

 replica->replica_visit(p);

+}

 void node::replica_visit(int p) {

 sum = sum + p;

 if (left != NULL)

 spawn(left->parallel_visit(value));

 if (right != NULL)

 spawn(right->parallel_visit(value));

+}

 node node::replicate() {

 node replica = new node;

 replica->sum = 0;

 replica->value = value;

 replica->left = left;

 replica->right = right;

 insert(this, replica);

 return(replica);

 void combine_node_replicas() {

 for all local hash tables h {

 for all pairs <original, replica> in h {

 remove(h, original, replica);

 original->sum += replica->sum;

 delete replica;

+}

+}

+}

 '''